aahsnr/arch-system/setup-scripts/final_script.md

 {Colors.HEADER}2.
 Core Installation & Configuration:{Colors.ENDC}
    - Install 'yay' (AUR Helper) and a large set of system packages.
    - {Icons.SECURITY} Set system-wide environment variables, resource limits, login banners, and a hardened SSH config.
-   - Configure and enable essential system and user services.
+   - Configure and enable essential system services.
    - Set up Git, NPM, and Zsh as the default shell for '{CURRENT_USER}'.
+   - {Icons.DESKTOP} Create and enable secure user systemd services for pyprland, cliphist, and more.
 {Colors.HEADER}3.
 Hardware-Specific Setup:{Colors.ENDC}
    - You will be prompted to run an {Colors.YELLOW}optional{Colors.ENDC} setup for Asus ROG laptops.
 {Colors.HEADER}4.
 Final Cleanup:{Colors.ENDC}